boeboe/envoy-wasm-plugins/print-properties/README.md

 ## Makefile Commands

-The `makefile` has a self describing help target as well, set as default target.
+The `makefile` has a self describing help target, set as default target.

 ```bash
 $ make